Court-Pencil/Trailblazers/README.md

 ## Features
 <!-- Placeholder text -->
-This website offers a range of thoughtful and inclusive features designed to create a welcoming and accessible experience for all users.
-From the moment visitors land on the site, they are greeted with vibrant imagery and a clear call to action.
-The events section highlights upcoming hikes with detailed information, including dates, locations, and pricing—featuring student discounts to ensure inclusivity.
-A responsive booking form makes it easy to inquire about events, and the gallery showcases the spirit of the community through high-quality images.
-Easy navigation, clear layout, and a mobile-friendly design ensure users can explore and engage with the site on any device.
+This website offers a range of thoughtful, inclusive features designed to create a welcoming and accessible experience for all users.
+From the moment visitors arrive, they’re greeted with vibrant imagery and a clear call to action that invites exploration.
+The events section highlights upcoming hikes with detailed information on distance, duration, terrain, difficulty, and pricing, making it simple to find the perfect adventure.
+A responsive booking form allows users to easily inquire about or reserve spots for events, while the gallery captures the spirit of the community through high-quality photos.
+Intuitive navigation, a clear layout, and mobile-friendly design ensure that users can effortlessly explore and engage with the site on any device.
 ## Existing Features
 ### Header
 The header is consistent across all screen sizes.
 It contains a logo on the left and on the right, navigation links to the Gallery, Events, Contact and Home page.
 A prominent "Book Now" call-to-action button is positioned next to the navigation links, encouraging user engagement.
 Clear, user-friendly layout helps users orient themselves quickly with intitutive design.